cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.md

 ### <a id="config"></a>Configuration ###

 BOSH deploys things from a subdirectory under a deployments directory.
-So create both and name it appropriately.
-In our example we named it micro01.
+Here we create both and name them appropriately.
+(In our example we named the subdirectory micro01).

 <pre class="terminal">
 	mkdir deployments